codegamc/uControllerLab1/README.md

 We will expand upon the basic premise of the Second Component by adding a Serial Monitor to the arduino code, so we can see the state of the system on our computer.
 This will also introduce us to an important concept called __Debouncing__, which you will discover more about in the second exercise of this component.
 This will also introduce you to Boolean Logic on an Arduino.

 ### Third Component
-This is analog in with Potentiometer
-			Timing the length the LED will  be on
-			Timing methods

-### Fourth Component
-PWM that LED
-			Pot controls the brightness
+In the third component, we will be using a potentiometer to control the brightness of an LED.
+The LED is controlled via PWM, and the analog potentiometer input values are transmitted to our computers using the built in Serial Monitor

 ## Closing thougts
 This is closing thoughts.